matomo-org/developer-documentation/docs/3.x/generated/Hooks.md

 Callback Signature:
 <pre><code>function(&amp;$socialNetworkName, $this-&gt;referrerUrl)</code></pre>

-- string `&$socialNetworkName` Name of the social network, or false if none detected This parameter is initialized to the results of Matomo's default social network detection logic.
+- string &$socialNetworkName Name of the social network, or false if none detected

+                                       This parameter is initialized to the results of Matomo's default social network detection
+                                       logic.

-- string
+- string referrerUrl The referrer URL from the tracking request.

 ### Tracker.end